"I am here today due to the talents of the doctors at Fox Chase Cancer Center."

 I had had no pain or discomfort prior to the diagnosis, other than the sudden problem with swallowing that had prompted my trip to the emergency room.
 Dr. von Mehren and her team developed my treatment plan—six months of oral chemotherapy to shrink the tumor followed by surgery to remove what remained of it.

-The chemotherapy was successful, and at the end of six months the large tumor had shrunk to the size of a golf ball.
-In the fall of 2008, Warren was admitted to Fox Chase where his surgeon surgically removed the tumor without causing any significant damage to the surrounding stomach area and ablated (destroyed with radiofrequency-generated heat) the liver tumor.
-Following surgery, Warren enrolled in a clinical trial evaluating the effectiveness of Gleevec in preventing recurrence.
+By the end of the six months of chemotherapy, my tumor had shrunk to the size of a golf ball and I was ready for surgery.
+In the fall of 2008, the tumor was removed without any significant damage to the surrounding stomach area and radiofrequency-generated heat was used to destroy the tumor on my liver.

 A Clinical Trial

 I then enrolled in a clinical trial that was evaluating whether the drug Gleevec, a targeted therapy that was new at the time, could help prevent a recurrence of the cancer.

 Three years later, my doctors diagnosed another small tumor that required surgery.
 During that delicate procedure, the surgeon removed large parts of my lower and upper intestines and reconstructed my colon.
 The surgery was successful, and I was on my road to recovery once again.